High-level description

 This directory contains implementations of various algorithms and tools for analyzing evolutionary fitness and phylogenetic relationships in biological sequences.
-The main components are:
+The main components are:- A

 Forest